mhiuuu/corny/JOURNAL.md

 So I decided to convert it from `.jscad` to `.stl` then import it inside OnShape and flip the board around, delete the unused parts the make the other case.

 After that I imported everything into `JLCPCB` to get the bills.
-I also started finiding the suitable parts and converting them between VND and USD to make the BOM file
+I also started finding the suitable parts and converting them between VND and USD to make the BOM file

 ---

 ### 05/06/2025:

-I submitted the project to hack club and waiting for the result
+I submitted the project to hack club and am waiting for the result

 ---

 ### 06/06/205:

-Acon said he need the `.step` file so I convert the `.stl` to `.step` and added some image to the PCBs
+Acon said he needed the `.step` file so I converted the `.stl` to `.step` and added some images to the PCBs

 ---

-### 07/06/2025: 2 hours
+### 07/06/2025: 2 hours spent

 The project is in pending because the case can be generated.
 So I started drawing the case myselft in OnShape.